SherazHussain546/StylishMarbleArt/README.md

     git commit -m "Describe your changes here" git push
     ```
-3.  **Automatic Redeployment**: Vercel will automatically detect the push and start a new deployment.
+3.  **Automatic Redeployment**: Netlify will automatically detect the push and start a new deployment.
 Once it's finished, your changes will be live on your website.
 No manual uploads needed!